NiccoloPuccinelli/SEM/README.md

 This replication package includes data and instructions on how to run, interpret and obtain the results presented in our work.

-To clone this repository, you can download the folder in `.zip` format (**~230 Mb**, 'Download repository' button at the top-right of this page), and extract it.
+To clone this repository, you can download the folder in `.zip` format (**~535 Mb**, 'Download Repository' button at the top-right of this page), and extract it.

 ## Introduction